ully-lab/LinkyPay-1/replit.md

 **Improved Navigation Labels (February 2, 2025)**
 - Changed "User Intake" to "Customer Intake" for better business context
 - Changed "User Assignments" to "Assign Products to Customers" for clearer functionality
-- Updated both sidebar navigation and page headers for consistency
+- Updated sidebar navigation, page headers, and all content within pages for consistency
+- All references to "users" changed to "customers" throughout the interface

 ## Data Flow